sciZer0/newdiscoveries/c/README.md

 Importantly, in  both (or we might say "in each") of these 2 cases above, during every moment, Gravitational Force (Invisible Hand) is pushing the 20 kg object downwards, trying (by the pushing) to increase the velocity of the pushed object.

-The New Definition of Force:
+The New Definition of Force is any of the following:

+* <b>Force is anything that is pushing an object, striving (by the pushing) to increase Velocity of the object with Target Acceleration.</b>

-><b>Force is anything that is pushing an object, striving (by the pushing) to accelerate the object to Target Acceleration.</b>
+* <b>Force is anything that is pushing an object, striving (by the pushing) to accelerate the object to Target Acceleration.</b>

-## 2.1.
+## 2.2.
 Target Acceleration

+So, the New Definition of Force is:

+<b>Force is anything that is pushing an object, striving (by the pushing) to accelerate the object to Target Acceleration.</b>

 Target Acceleration is the most important concept.